Tad Devine

 Thomas A. "Tad" Devine (born June 11, 1955) is an American political consultant.
 Devine was a senior adviser in Al Gore's 2000 and John Kerry's 2004 Presidential campaigns.
 He was also the chief strategist for Bernie Sanders' 2016 presidential campaign.
 He has worked on campaigns for president and Prime Minister in Europe, Latin America, and the Middle East, as well as several U.S. Senate races.
 Devine is the president of Washington, D.C.–based media consulting firm Devine Mulvey Longabaugh.

 Early life and education

 Devine was born June 11, 1955, in Providence, Rhode Island.
 He grew up in South Providence and was raised as a Catholic.
-He attended the La Salle Academy.
-He received his A.B. in American history from Brown University, and his J.D. from Suffolk University School of Law.
+After attending La Salle Academy, he received a B.A. in American history from Brown University and a J.D. from the Suffolk University Law School.
 He is a member of the bar in Rhode Island and the District of Columbia.

 Early career

-From 1982 to 1983 Devine served as a law clerk to the Rhode Island Superior Court, and from 1985 to 1987 he worked as an associate attorney in the Washington, D.C., office of the law firm Winston & Strawn.
+From 1982 to 1983, Devine served as a law clerk to the Rhode Island Superior Court, and, from 1985 to 1987, he worked as an associate attorney in the Washington, D.C., office of the law firm Winston & Strawn.
 From 1989 to 1990, he served as a chief of staff to Providence, Rhode Island, mayor Joseph R. Paolino Jr.